omrilotan/terragrunt/docs/_docs/04_reference/cli-options.md

 # etc
 ```

-Run `terraform --help` to get the full list.
+Run `terragrunt --help` to get the full list.

 ### run-all